What You Need to Know About Automated Testing in an Embedded System

 Another defining characteristic of embedded systems is their resource-constrained nature.
 Unlike general-purpose computers, embedded systems are typically designed to operate with limited processing power, memory, and energy consumption.
 This makes them highly efficient, yet challenging to design and optimize.
 For instance, in battery-operated devices like pacemakers or wearable technology, the embedded system must function effectively for long periods on minimal power, making energy efficiency a top priority.
 Additionally, embedded systems are often built to be highly reliable, capable of functioning continuously for extended periods without failure, which is crucial in applications like industrial control systems or medical devices.

-Furthermore, embedded systems are often developed with specific security features to protect against potential threats, especially as these systems become more interconnected through IoT (Internet of Things) networks.
-Security protocols are integrated into the design to safeguard sensitive data and ensure the system’s integrity, which is particularly important in applications like healthcare and finance.
+Furthermore, embedded systems are often developed with specific security testing features to protect against potential threats, especially as these systems become more interconnected through IoT (Internet of Things) networks.
+Security testing protocols are integrated into the design to safeguard sensitive data and ensure the system’s integrity, which is particularly important in applications like healthcare and finance.

 Enhancing Safety with Automated Testing